o2r-project/geoextent/docs/source/install.rst

 Installing geoextent
 ====================

 geoextent requires Python 3.x and above.
-It was tested on only linux and should also work on windows.
+It was only tested with linux and should also work under windows.

 Installing with ``pip``
 -----------------------